oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

-It is important to recognize that while JADN was created to facilitate the development of OpenC2, it is an independent specification.
-JADN can be used for any information modeling application.
-Examples of where JADN-based information modeling can be useful include:
+It is important to recognize that while JADN was created to facilitate the development of OpenC2, it is an independent specification, and can be used for any information modeling application.

- - Software Bill of Materials formats
- - Database definition
- - Information exchange specification

 ## 1.1.2 The Information Modeling Gap